rsabosantos/Scanning/README.md

-# Scanning script
+# Basic Ping Scan
-the purpose of this script is to scan network using batch.
+The purpose of this script is to scan network using batch.